National Film Award – Special Mention (feature film)

-The National Film Award – Special Mention (Feature Film) is a certificate of merit presented by the Directorate of Film Festivals, the organisation set up by Ministry of Information and Broadcasting, India.
+The National Film Award – Special Mention is a certificate of merit presented by the National Film Development Corporation of India.
 It is one of several honours presented for feature films.
 The recipients of Special Mention are presented with a certificate of merit, without any trophies or cash prizes.

 The certificate was instituted in 1978, at 26th National Film Awards and awarded for films produced in a given year across the country, in all Indian languages.